codex-team/editor.js/README.md

 ## Load Tools

 Each Block at the CodeX Editor represented by [Tools](docs/tools.md).
 There are simple external scripts with own logic.
-To start using the Editor, you should connect at least one Block Tool.
+Probably you want to use several Block Tools that should be connected.

 For example check out our [Header](https://github.com/codex-editor/header) Tool that represents heading blocks.

-You can install Header Tool via the same ways as an Editor (Node.js, CDN, local file).
+You can install Header Tool by the same way as the Editor (Node.js, CDN, local file).

-Check [CodeX Editor's community](https://github.com/codex-editor) to see Tools examples.
+Check [CodeX Editor's community](https://github.com/codex-editor) to see more ready-to-use Tools.

 **Example:** use Header from CDN